Altair 8800: The launch

 MITS had no competition in the US for the first half of 1975.
-Their 4K memory board used dynamic RAM and it had several design problems.
+Their 4K memory board used dynamic RAM and it had several problems that stemmed from imperfect design or imperfect chips (the official company line).
 The delay in shipping optional boards and the problems with the 4K memory board created an opportunity for outside suppliers.

 An enterprising Altair owner, Robert Marsh, designed a 4K static memory that was plug-in compatible with the Altair 8800 and sold for $255.
 His company was Processor Technology, one of the most successful Altair compatible board suppliers.
 Their advertisement in the July 1975 issue of Popular Electronics promised interface and PROM boards in addition to the 4K memory board.
 They would later develop a popular video display board that would plug directly into the Altair.

 A consulting company in San Leandro, California, IMS Associates, Inc., wanted to purchase several Altair computers, but the long delivery time convinced them that they should build their own computers.
 In the October 1975 issue of Popular Electronics, a small advertisement announced the IMSAI 8080 computer.
 The ad noted that all boards were "plug compatible" with the Altair 8800.
 The computer cost $439 as a kit.
 The first 50 IMSAI computers shipped in December 1975.
 The IMSAI 8080 computer improved on the original Altair design in several areas.
 It was easier to assemble: The Altair required 60 wire connections between the front panel and the motherboard (backplane).
 The IMSAI required only two soldered connections between the front panel and power supply.
-The MITS motherboard consisted of 4 slot segments that had to be connected together with 100 wires.
+The MITS motherboard consisted a four slot segment that had to be connected to other segments with 100 wires to make a larger motherboard.
 The IMSAI motherboard implemented 22 slots on a single segment.
 The IMSAI replaced the Altair's one-shot clock generator with the Intel 8224.
 The IMSAI also had a larger power supply to handle the increasing number of expansion boards used in typical systems.
 The IMSAI advantage was short lived because MITS had recognized these shortcomings and developed the Altair 8800B, which was introduced in June 1976.

 In 1977, Pertec Computer Corporation purchased MITS and began to market the computer, without changes (except for branding), as the PCC 8800 in 1978.